Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Design Process

-\textbf{[T4] Tree Simplification.} Users want to simplify the tree to focus on subtrees of interest for a particular analysis or to elide nodes that represent code they cannot change.
-In some cases, these nodes represent details that do not match their level of abstraction in thinking about the code.
-Users would like to aggregate these to maintain context without details.
+\textbf{T4: Tree Simplification.} While working with the Hatchet team, we observed datasets with thousands of nodes.
+Stakeholders uniformly expressed a desire to get to the relevant parts of their trees quickly.
+They want to simplify the tree to subtrees of interest for a particular analysis or to elide nodes related to code they cannot change.
+These nodes may represent details that do not match their level of abstraction in thinking about the code.
+Users want to aggregate to maintain context without details.
 The concept of ``interest'' changes depending on the particular analysis.
 Users can describe a wide variety of queries and filters to retrieve or remove nodes.

+Most tree simplification tasks ultimately support \textit{explore}~\cite{pandey2021treetasks} tasks by removing targets such as subtrees and nodes that are of lesser interest.
+Simple elision of subtrees and nodes are low specificity, high frequency, so we assign them to visualization.
+However, when the criteria for removal becomes complex (highly specific), we assign to scripting.
+We expect both simple and complex criteria.

+Aggregation differs in that it changes the tree structure.
+Structure tasks are typically well-suited to visualization, but some of the requests were complex and specific, e.g., ``elide paths matching A then B then C.'' Thus we assigned scripting and visualization to cover both simple and complex cases.